- Reference Number: HEY612/2026

 Serious problems are extremely rare while a skin tunnelled line is being placed.
 However as with most procedures, there are some risks involved.
 The doctor placing your skin tunnelled line will explain these to you.

-How do I prepare for the skin tunnelled line?
+How do I prepare for the Skin Tunnelled Line?

 What will happen?

-The skin tunnelled line is inserted by a specially trained doctor.
-A local anesthetic is administered to numb the area where the line enters the body.
-You may be given sedation to help you relax during the procedure.
-A small opening is made on the skin near to the collarbone or neck to help find the correct vein.
-This is called the insertion site.
-The exit site is where the line comes out of the chest.
-After the line has been put in you will have a chest X-ray to make sure it is in the right place.
+After the line has been put in you will have a chest X-ray to check it is in the right place.
 You will have stitches on the skin, holding the line in place.
-Insertion site sutures to be removed 7 days post insertion and exit site sutures to be removed 21 days post insertion.
+Insertion site sutures removed 7 days after insertion and exit site sutures are removed 21 days after insertion.
 The site will be covered by a clear dressing.
 This will be changed once a week.

 Should I feel pain?